 SBK When "single block" execution mode is selected.

 DNC When the DNC mode is active.

-P.....
-Number of the program currently selected.
+P Number of the program currently selected.

 Message "In position" - "Execution" - "Interrupted" - "RESET".

-PLC messages.
+PLC message es.

-- 3. This window shows the CNC messages. - 4.
-This window shows the lines of the program currently selected. - 5.
-The X and Z axes have the following fields:
+3. 3.
+This window shows the CNC messages.

+4. 4.
+This window shows the lines of the program currently selected.

+5. The X, Z, C axes have the following fields:

 COMMAD It indicates the programmed coordinate or position that the axis must reach.
 ACTUAL It indicates the actual (current) position of the axis.

-TO GO It indicates the distance which is left to run to the
+TO GO It indicates the distance which is left to run to the programmed coordinate.

-programmed coordinate.

 FOLLOWING ERROR Difference between the theoretical value and the real value of the position.
 The spindle (S) has the following fields:

 THEORETICAL Programmed theoretical S speed.

 RPM Speed in rpm.

 M/MIN Speed in meters per minute.

 FOLLOWING ERROR When working with spindle orientation (M19), it indicates the difference between the theoretical and the real speeds.

+The auxiliary axes only show the real current position of the axis.

+Being the X-C plane active, the coordinates shown in the "Actual" field correspond to the transformed coordinates; not to the machine coordinates.

+CNC 8055 CNC 8055i 6.
+This window shows the status of the "G" functions and the auxiliary "M" functions that are active.
+Likewise, it shows the value of the variables.

-PARTC It indicates the number of consecutive parts executed with the same partprogram.
+PARTC It indicates the number of consecutive parts executed with the same part- program.
 Every time a new program is selected, this variable is reset to "0".
 CYTIME It indicates the time elapsed while executing the part.
-It is given in "hours:

-minutes: seconds: hundredths of a second" format.
+It is given in "hours: minutes: seconds: hundredths of a second" format.
 Every time a part-program execution starts, even when repetitive, this variable is reset to "0".
 TIMER It indicates the count of the timer enabled by PLC.
-It is given in "hours: minutes:
+It is given in "hours: minutes: seconds" format.

-seconds" format.

 7. Reserved.